rberger247/Swapi/README.md

 ## Project Setup

-This project was generated using [Vite](https://vitejs.dev/), a modern build tool that provides to provide a faster and leaner development experience.
+This project was generated using [Vite](https://vitejs.dev/), a modern build tool to provide a faster and leaner development experience.
 It consists of two major parts
 - **A dev server that provides rich feature enhancements over native ES modules, for example extremely fast Hot Module Replacement (HMR).**
 - **A build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production.**